Pylons/pyramid/docs/index.rst

 ===========

 :mod:`repoze.bfg` is a Python web application framework.
-It is inspired by Zope, and uses Zope libraries to do much of its work.
+It is inspired by :term:`Zope`, and uses Zope libraries to do much of its work.
 However, it is simpler than any released version of Zope.
 :mod:`repoze.bfg` uses the WSGI protocol to handle request and responses.

 :mod:`repoze.bfg` is developed as part of the `Repoze
 <http://repoze.org>`_ project by `Agendaless Consulting